Mithras Sol Invictus: an Initiate’s Guide

 Graeco-Roman Mithras The name Mithras is the Greek nominative form of Mithra, the yazata that, as previously mentioned, served as mediator between Ahura Mazda and the earth, the guarantor of human contracts.
 In Mithraism, however, much was added to the original elements of Mitra/Mithra, although the Mithraist emphasis on astrology strongly suggests a synthesis of beliefs with the earlier star-oriented Mesopotamian or Anatolian religions.
 At first identified with the Sun-god Helios by the Greeks, the syncretic Mithra-Helios was transformed into the figure Mithras during the 2nd-century BC, probably at Pergamon.

 Birth of a God There are several competing stories regarding Mithras‘ birth.
 Some say that he was born, or reborn, from a rock (the petra genetrix) or a tree typically with the snake Oroboros wrapped around it.
-A bronze image of Mithras emerging from an egg-shaped zodiac ring, the "Cosmic Egg", was found associated with a temple on Hadrian's Wall (now at the University of Newcastle), while other stories have him being born of a virgin.
+A bronze image of Mithras emerging from an egg-shaped zodiac ring, the 'Cosmic Egg', was found associated with a temple on Hadrian's Wall (now at the University of Newcastle), while other stories have him being born of a virgin.
 An inscription from Rome suggests that Mithras may have been seen as the Orphic creator-god Phanes who emerged from the world egg at the beginning of time, bringing the universe into existence.
 This view is reinforced by a bas-relief at the Estense Museum in Modena, Italy, which shows Phanes emerging from an egg, surrounded by the twelve signs of the zodiac, in an image very similar to that at Newcastle.
-All stories agree that Mithras was born on December 25th - a date celebrated as the Dies Natalis Solis Invicti, or the “Birthday of the Unconquered Sun” .
+All stories reputedly agree that Mithras was born on December 25th - a date that in the 3rd-century AD would be celebrated as the Dies Natalis Solis Invicti , or the 'Birthday of the Unconquered Sun' .
 Interestingly, some depictions of his birth show shepherds in attendance, while others show only two torchbearers, but regardless the stories all concur that it was Ahura Mazda who arranged for his creation.

 Deeds Following his birth Mithras became an ally of the Sun and Ahura Mazda, god of life and light, in the eternal war against Ahriman, the god of death and darkness .
 He entered a struggle with a bull, the first living creature, in which he overcame it and brought it to his cave .
 The bull managed to escape, but Mithras was visited by a raven, who, acting as a messenger from the Sun, told him that it was his duty to track down the bull and kill it .
 Mithras succeeded in this, and when the bull's blood was spilt, all of the creatures of nature were created .
 Among the beings emerging from the bull's blood were the first human couple and thus Mithras became an intermediary between Ahura Mazda and men, protecting them from the attempts of Ahriman to destroy them .
 Following the completion of these labours, Mithras ascended to heaven in the chariot of the sun .